TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 #.  **Impact** - how will the change affect your installation.

 #.  **Affected Installations** - describe scenarios under which circumstances
-    an TYPO3 install will be affected by this change.
+    a TYPO3 install will be affected by this change.

 #.  **Migration** - provide instructions what needs to be done to get things
     working again.
 Explicitly mention if no migration is possible.